gobigg/HomeAssistantConfiguration/packages/README.md

 #### roomba
 Using a Broadlink RM3 to turn on, off and dock the Roomba robot vacuum.
 I use a Xiaomi door sensor to determine if the Roomba is docked.
 Using actionable notifications for ios to ask if the Roomba should vacuum when everyone is away.

+#### smoke_alarm
+Xiaomi Honeywell smoke alarms, sends notifications when (if) they go off.

 #### stairs_lights
-Mqtt light config for stairs lights (MiLight).
+Mqtt light config for stairs lights (MiLight via mqtt).

+#### stefan_radiator
+Using a custom component I use a Switchbot to manually turn on my husbands radiator.
+The action happens on the slave hass on rpi3, since ble on Nuc with hass.io...

+#### summary
+Currently not in use, but I plan to implement soon.
+Link to summary card in the package.

 #### svtplay
 Using custom component for playing web tv on chromecast.
 Currently only using it to put the morning news on our NVidia Shield, but could do more.